zero-functional/zero-functional/README.md

 ### indexedMap

-Generates a tuple (index, it) for each element in the list
+Generates a tuple (index, it) for each element in the collection

 ```nim
 var n = zip(a, b, c) -->